 There are 3 different types of fuel used in the UK for running boilers and heating systems and they are gas, oil or solid fuel, with gas being the most popular.
 The type of fuel that a given system uses will depend on the type of boiler you have.

 Gas (Gas Boilers and Condensing Boilers)

 - Natural Gas – This is piped to your home via a supply company.
-If you require natural gas and it has not been connected to your home yet then it can cost a lot of money to get connected.
-You can install a gas central heating system yourself but will need a Corgi registered installer to make the connection to the gas supply.
-Natural gas is very convenient and there are a good variety of heating systems that can be powered by gas, such as Combi's, back boilers, wall heaters etc. Another benefit is that you will not run out of fuel for your heating.
+If you’re not connected to the mains it can cost a lot of money to do so.
+Natural gas is very convenient and there are a good variety of heating systems that use it such as combi’s, back boilers, wall heaters etc. Another benefit is that you will not run out of fuel for your heating

-- LPG - This is an alternative to natural gas where it is too expensive or impractical to get natural gas.
-LPG is supplied to your home via large orange cylinders that stand about 4 feet tall, you usually require two of these cylinders to be fitted with a valve to switch between the two as there are no gauges on them to tell you how full they are.
-LPG works in exactly the same way as natural gas but you will need a boiler that can be made compatible via a conversion kit.
+- LPG/Propane – This is an alternative to natural gas where it is too expensive or impractical to get mains gas.
+LPG is supplied to your home via large cylinders that stand about 4 feet tall or in a small tank installed in your garden that is filled when required.
+LPG and Propane works in exactly the same way as natural gas but you will need a boiler that can be made compatible via a conversion kit

 Solid Fuel Boilers

 Solid fuel heating boilers are mostly limited to back boilers that use woodburners, Parkrays or open fires to provide a heat source, or kitchen ranges e.g. Rayburns or AGA’s that can also run off solid fuel as opposed to oil and generally use wood, coal or the similar.

 There are some solid fuel boilers which run the same way as other fuelled boilers and use automatically fed pellets from a hopper situated outside the house.
 These are known biomass boilers and are a fairly recent innovation.